tspascoal/fail-workflow-on-alerts-action/README.md

 It scans for open alerts in the current git reference.
 Be it a PR or a non PR

-Failure is optional, the action also outputs the number of alerts (by type) found.
+Failure is optional, the action also outputs the number of alerts (by type) found, the workflow will fail if the number `TYPE` alerts found is greater than `MAX_ALERT_TYPE`.

 ## Usage